shabiel/FM-HTML-Documentation/DOCUMENTATION_TODO.md

 to receive ANSI standard control sequences to turn the mouse on and off.
 Set up your terminal emulator so that the keyboard emulation is in “VT100+ mode.”
 Once you are in a Screenman form, click the mouse at the command line or any of the fields in the form. http://www.hardhats.org/fileman/u1/sm_intro.htm#Screen

 If you do not want Screenman to recognize mouse clicks, use the Kernel parameter (created by running ^DINIT) that is named “DI SCREENMAN NO MOUSE”. http://www.hardhats.org/fileman/pm/sm_intro.htm

-## Record Selection as a Full Screenman Page
+## Record Selection as a Full Screenman Page (DONE)
 The Screenman Record Selection page can now be a full Screenman page using a computed multiple pointer, so that the user can select an entry by scrolling up or down.
 This new feature lets forms contain embedded lookups.